OraMUC/table-api-generator/README.md

 ### 0.4.1 (2017-05-27)

-- Fixes #5: Parameter with PK is not used to insert
+- Fixes #5: Parameter with PK is not used to insert - thanks to Jacek Gębal to report this issue

 ### 0.4.0 (2017-03-30)